 I swallowed an Ibuprofen pill to bring down my fever and drove to the Office of Academic Conduct, where I explained to the administrator that I didn’t know that what I was doing was wrong and that I was cognizant of the ramifications of plagiarism.
 After tactfully sharing my side of the story, I was given a light punishment — all I had to do was take a short course on plagiarism identification and show proof that I passed the exam.

 Prior to my professor’s accusations, I believed I would cave under the pressure if I suspected that there was the slightest possibility that my college career could be at stake and that, if I ever needed to consult with the Office of Academic Conduct in the unlikely event that I violated my school’s policy on plagiarism, a sinus infection would put me at an acute disadvantage.
-Thus, in telling that story, the point I wanted to strike is that even when it feels like you cannot solve a problem that is causing you stress, when it is deciding factor in your dignity, you’ll need to confront it at one point or another regardless of whether your learned helplessness has compromised your approach to problem-solving.
+Thus, in telling that story, the point I wanted to strike is that even when it feels like you cannot solve a problem that is causing you stress, and when it is a deciding factor in your dignity, you’ll need to confront it at one point or another regardless of whether your learned helplessness has compromised your approach to problem-solving.

 You can beat your stress, so long as you accept the problem for what it is rather than close your eyes and wish it would go away, struggling against it until it devours your soul.